Evaluation Committee/ Panel

-To be able to present the evaluation results, is common practice to make a summary document, either in the form of a comparative table or a full report that has be signed by all the member of the evaluation panel.
-Any summary document must have a reasoned recommendation on the supplier selection and contain as many explanations as necessary about this selection.
+To be able to present the evaluation results, is common practice to make a summary document, either in the form of a comparative table or a full report that has be signed by all the member of the Evaluation Panel.
+In any case, any summary document must have a reasoned recommendation on the supplier selection and contain as many explanations as necessary about this selection.

-Some agencies my prefer the use of some form of a Long-Term Agreement (LTA), where by a supplier is pre-vetted using a standard solicitation process, but has an open-ended contract for delivery of goods and services.
-Requesting agencies holding LTAs with vendors can use simple notifications for procurement needs, such as a PO, specifying units, quantities, delivery details, and other important information.
-The theory behind an LTA is that a single supplier used for routine procurement can be competed and vetted once in a pre-set period of time instead of having to bid every time.
+Some agencies my prefer the use of some form of a Long-Term Agreement (LTA), where by a supplier is pre-vetted using the standard solicitation process, but has an open-ended contract for delivery of goods and services.
+Requesting agencies can use the PO as the confirmation to use the conditions applicable to it and concretizing, units, quantities, delivery details, etc.

-The order documents (PO or contract) must clearly indicate the delivery conditions.
-Delivery conditions detail who will assume responsibility for moving goods, when and where the responsibility for the products is transferred, and all the necessary details to plan transport and logistics.
+The order documents (PO or contract) must clearly indicate the delivery conditions, who will assume responsibility for moving goods, when and where it is intended to transfer responsibility for the products and all the necessary details to plan accordingly and put in place any necessary means in terms of transport and logistics.

 Delivery planning involves the review and consideration of all logistics related aspects of the procurement process.
 It starts at the needs assessment phase by considering the desired result of the Requesting Unit and the end user and identifying the actions needed to ensure the successful completion of the activity.

-The transfer of responsibility between the seller/carrier and the agency is an important moment in the procurement process.
-The transfer of responsibility can be done at the manufacturer/seller premises, or be undertaken fully by the supplier who will be responsible transporting the cargo to the agreed destination.
-An agreed destination can be either an agency's premises, warehouse, or in special cases directly to the beneficiaries.
+The transfer of responsibility between the seller/carrier and the agency is a key moment in the procurement process.
+The transfer of responsibility can be done in the manufacturer/seller premises, or be undertaken fully by the supplier who will be responsible transporting the cargo to the agreed destination, either the agency premises, warehouse or other and in special cases directly to the beneficiaries.
 The most standard used method of defining the method and location of the transfer of responsibilities is through defining Incoterms in the procurement contract.
-Incoterms are only applicable for international procurement however, so the transfer of responsibility in domestic procurement may need to be spelled out explicitly.
+Incoterms are only applicable for international procurements however, so the transfer of responsibility in domestic procurement may need to be spelled out explicitly.
 In every case, the transfer of responsibility has to be clearly recorded through the standard set of shipping documents.

-For simpler deliveries, or when the supplier delivers to final destination, is common to use a Delivery Note that must contain at least:
+For simpler deliveries, in addition to the above, or when the Supplier is in charge to delivery at final destination, is common to use a Delivery Note that must contain at least:

 When goods are delivered, the recipient should perform a physical inspection of the packages against all delivery documents to ensure that they fully conform to the requirements of the contract, by checking:

 The transfer of responsibility becomes effective when the representative of the organisation signs the Delivery Note.
 The signed Delivery Note, the PO and the Commercial Invoice will be the minimum mandatory documents to process payment.
-In the case that the supplier/carrier is not able to provide any delivery document nor even a Delivery Note, agencies may wish to create and sign a Goods Received Note (GRN), formalising the transfer of responsibility of cargo and stating any discrepancies.
-Agencies generating their own GRNs should still request the delivering supplier or the supplier's duly appointed transporter to countersign.
+In the case that the supplier/carrier is not able to provide any delivery document nor even a Delivery Note, agencies may wish to create and sign a Reception Note, officializing the transfer of responsibility over the cargo and stating any potential deviation.

-A procurement procedure is an internal process established by every organisation to ensure that the purchases made are compatible with the basic principles of responsibility, accountability, transparency, equal treatment of suppliers and proportionality, while guaranteeing the best value for money.
-Procurement procedures ensure objectivity during the supplier awarding process.
-The awarding criteria themselves will need to be adapted to the context, program needs and donor regulations.
+A procurement procedure is an internal process established by every organisation to set up the minimum requirements to ensure that the purchases made are compatible with the basic principles of responsibility, accountability, transparency, equal treatment of suppliers and proportionality, while guaranteeing the best value for money.
+The procurement procedures ensure objectivity during the supplier awarding process.
+However, the awarding criteria themselves will be adapted to the context, program needs and donor regulations.

 A standard procurement procedure involves the following major steps:

-Purchases are accompanied by significant cash flows, so agencies must take into account the impact they have on local markets, and the effect they may have on the beneficiaries.
+Purchases are accompanied by significant cash flows, so agencies must take into account the impact they generate in the contexts where they work, and the effect they may have on the beneficiaries.

 For normal operations (not first phase of an emergency response), the procurement method is chosen based on a defined framework with value thresholds.
 The framework includes, as a minimum, levels for Direct Purchase, Competitive Quotations and Tendering.
 The levels of the thresholds are based on the context, taking into account monetary values; frequency of transactions; lead time to process the procurement and organisation’s risk tolerance.
 The threshold set is continuously respected throughout the normal operations and reflects donor and INGO requirements.

-Although each organisation and/or donor use different terminology, they all share the same logic and basic principles.
-For the purpose of this guide the names of different procedures will be as follows:
+Although each organisation and/or donor uses different names to the different purchasing procedures, they all share the same logic and basic principles.
+In this guide we are going to name the different procedures as follows.

-The direct or single quotation procedure is the most relaxed one in terms of documentation, evaluation and requirements.
-Direct purchases are usually done for goods or services with a low total value.
-The main characteristic of direct purchasing is that the goods or services are acquired without prior comparison of prices or purchase conditions, which makes the process relatively quick and easy.
+The direct or single quotation procedure is the most relaxed one in terms of documentation, evaluation and requirements, as it is done for purchases with a low total value.
+Its main characteristic is that the goods or services are acquired without prior documented comparison of prices or purchase conditions, which makes the purchasing process relatively quick and easy.

 The unit or person responsible for procurement will buy from the most advantageous supplier identified in the supplier catalogue.
-If the ordered good or service is not listed in the supplier catalogue or is new, it is good practice to ask a supplier for an RFI that will help purchasers more accurately plan the procurement.
-The unit or person responsible for procurement should contact the supplier to confirm the price and assure the criteria of satisfactory quality, delivery times, competitive market prices and correspondence with the available budget.
+If the ordered article is not listed in the supplier catalogue or is the first time to purchase a specific item or service, is mandatory or at least a good practice to ask a supplier for an RFI that will help to decide and plan the purchase more accurately and make an informal survey of the market.
+The unit or person responsible for procurement has to contact the supplier to confirm the price and assure the criteria of satisfactory quality, delivery times, competitive market prices and correspondence with the available budget.

 |Example PR||Example PO|

-Comparative bidding is the process of soliciting cost/project proposals for products, services or works from “bidders".
-The selection criteria must be established and communicated in advance to potential bidders.
-For procurements of higher amounts, more information is usually required to objectively evaluate and justify cost effectiveness.
-A documented comparison of prices and purchase conditions should be carried out prior to the purchase itself.
+For higher amounts, more information is required to objectively evaluate and justify the best quality-price ratio.
+In order to do so, a documented comparison of prices and purchase conditions must be carried out prior to the purchase itself.

-Once the terms of the purchase request have been agreed, an official and detailed RFQ must be prepared in writing, which will be sent to multiple suppliers (most organisations use at least three different suppliers), or the sufficient number of candidates to ensure genuine competition.
-The RFQ should ideally set a date for the offer’s delivery, list the technical specifications, and detail the selection criteria that will apply to the process.
-In the event that the minimum number of quotes cannot be obtained, as a good practice the purchaser should attach copies of the quote requests sent to the different suppliers as evidence all efforts were taken properly.
+Once the terms of the purchase request have been agreed, an official and detailed RFQ must be prepared in writing, which will be sent to at least 3 different suppliers, or the sufficient number of candidates to ensure a genuine competition.
+The RFQ must set a date for the offer’s delivery, all the technical specification and selection criteria that will apply in the process.
+In the event that three quotes cannot be obtained, the purchaser will attach the quote requests sent to the different suppliers to justify that it was not possible to collect the three quotations.
 All quotations must be complete and must clearly indicate the name and address of the suppliers, as well as the offer validity.